|obverse Chapter 8·||Turning Signs (Contents)||References||TS blog|

 By the way, this quotation is often attributed to Albert Einstein; indeed i first came across it as Einstein's and didn't discover its real source until, in the process of researching this book, i searched for the specific source of it.
-I also discovered that the story about Mark Twain as a cub reporter may be apocryphal: it's widely replicated around the Internet, but i've found no reference to it which gives an original source in Twain's works (or anyone else's).
-But perhaps these are just examples of the way that stories and proverbs work their way into the ‘common stock of knowledge’, leaving the original creator's intentions behind as they take on meaning from common everyday use.
+I also discovered that the story in Chapter 8 about Mark Twain as a cub reporter may be apocryphal: it's widely replicated around the Internet, but i've found no reference to it which gives an original source in Twain's works (or anyone else's).
+But perhaps these are just examples of the way that stories and proverbs work their way into the ‘common stock of knowledge’, leaving the original creator's intentions behind as they take on meaning for other users. [next]

 Learning is a natural process of pursuing personally meaningful goals, and it is active, volitional, and internally mediated; it is a process of discovering and constructing meaning from information and experience, filtered through the learner's unique perceptions, thoughts, and feelings.When we consider learning as a constructive process, we think of experience and information as the material inputs to the process.
 But the other side of the learning coin is a process of integrated differentiation, like the development of a bodymind from a single cell.
-In this process we learn by making distinctions within the phaneron; and the ‘bits’ of information which appear as inputs in the construction model are really products of the analysis which we do in order to describe the process.— American Psychological Association, 1993 (in McCombs and Whisler 1997, 5)
+In this process we learn by making distinctions within the phaneron; and the “bits” of information which appear as inputs to a construction process are really products of the analysis which we do in order to describe the process of interbeing. [next]— American Psychological Association, 1993 (in McCombs and Whisler 1997, 5)

 But the collision with external reality can lead to conflict as well as growth (or instead of growth).